planetscale/nextjs-planetscale-starter/README.md

 7. Run `yarn db:migrate`.
 After this step, the database schema is ready and you can deploy to Netlify.
 You can either seed data and run locally, or skip to the one-click deploy to Netlify.
 8. Run `yarn db:seed`
 9. Run `yarn dev`
+10. Go to `https://localhost:3000/admin/setup` to create an admin account to start.

 ## One-click Deploy with Netlify (recommended)